 The gambling market comprises sports betting, playing casino games, poker, horse racing betting, bingo, and lottery.
 So, before you start a pay per head sportsbook, you need to decide which area to focus on.

 While at it, consider your target clients.
-Do they want to wager on sports, horses, or play casino, bingo, or lottery?
+Do they want to wager on sports, or horses, or play casino, bingo, or lottery?
 Look at the sector that is likely to build your wealth over time.

 Look at sports betting and its huge growing lovers.
 Most experts predict that the number of sports bettors will continue to grow.
 So, you can join the sports betting market because it is snowballing.

 Alternatively, you can offer sports betting, a casino, poker, etc. But, you must have the right technology to support an online sportsbook of such capacity.
-Also, you must have individual bankrolls for sports betting, casino, poker, and others.
+Also, you must have individual bankrolls for sports betting, casinos, poker, and others.